adonaydem/CrewTailor_exp/README.md

 ## Features

 ### 1. **Creating Workflows (Teams)**
-Design AI-driven workflows using:
-- Forms, **graph-based editors**, and an **LLM assistant**.
+- Design AI-driven workflows using Forms, **graph-based editors**, and an **LLM assistant**.
-- Custom tools, task lists, and inter-agent connections.
+- Adjust custom tools, task lists, and design inter-agent connections.

 ### 2. **Run**
 An interactive space to engage with AI agents.